Who are we?

 The School Nursing Team have a duty to keep information confidential.
 They are often the first point of contact for young people and families.

-Nurses are guided by the Nursing and Midwifery Council Code of Conduct and are under no obligation to inform Teachers, Parents or Carers of issues arising from consultations.
-They will always encourage the young person to inform Parents or Carers.
+Nurses are guided by the Nursing and Midwifery Council Code of Conduct and do not have to tell Teachers, Parents or Carers of issues arising from consultations.
+They will always encourage the young person to tell their Parent or Carer of these issues.
 However, if there is a risk of significant harm, like all other professionals, School Nurses are obliged to follow Safeguarding procedures.

 Moor Park Health and Leisure Centre